larson-group/clubb_release/Readme.txt

 2. Edit <case>_hoc.in for each case you wish to run, or just leave them as is.
   Usually you will want to keep these the same.
-  See the code for description of kk_rain, cloud_sed, and BUGsrad.
+  See the rain code for description of kk_rain and cloud_sed.
+  See BUGSrad description below for a description of the interactive radiation scheme.
   Enabling any of these flags may increase runtime considerably.

 3. Edit error_<runtype>.in or select a premade one.
 Note that there are two